ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Programming Language Preferences

 Solidity marks the most used programming language for the survey audience (28.6%), closely followed by JavaScript (25.6%) and TypeScript (20.5%).
-Other less frequently mentioned languages are Python (8.7%), Rust (2.7%) and Go (2.5%).
+Other less frequently mentioned languages are Python (8.7%), Rust (2.7%), and Go (2.5%).

 ![Most Used Programming Language](/img/2023/02/progr_lang_use.png)

 Similar to the previous year, the respondents' favorite programming languages are distributed more evenly across various languages.
-Solidity is most popular, scoring 18.8% of all entries, followed by JavaScript (17.3%), Python (15.2%), TypeScript (15.0%), and Rust (8.6%).
+Solidity is the most popular, scoring 18.8% of all entries, followed by JavaScript (17.3%), Python (15.2%), TypeScript (15.0%), and Rust (8.6%).

 ![Favorite Programming Language](/img/2023/02/progr_lang_fav.png)

 #### Operating System

 Most respondents use MacOS as their primary Operating System (41.8%).
-Windows and Linux seem comparatively popular with 30.5 and 27.7%.
+Windows and Linux seem comparatively popular, with 30.5 and 27.7%, respectively.

 ![Operating System](/img/2023/02/os.png)